witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

     lastRequestId = witnetPostRequest(request, _witnetRequestReward, _witnetResultReward);
   }

-  // The `witnetRequestAccepted` modifier comes with `UsingWitnet` and allows to
+  // The `witnetRequestAccepted` modifier comes with `UsingWitnet` and allows you to
   // protect your methods from being called before the request has been successfully
   // relayed into Witnet.
   function completeUpdate() public payable witnetRequestAccepted(lastRequestId) {